1925 World Series: Game 5

 The Pirates loaded the bases in the first, but failed to score.
 In the bottom half, Sam Rice hit a leadoff single and scored on Goose Goslin's double.
 In the third, after two walks, Clyde Barnhart's RBI single tied the game, then Pie Traynor's sacrifice fly put the Pirates up 2–1.
 Joe Harris's home run in the fourth tied the game.
 After a walk and single, back-to-back RBI singles by Kiki Cuyler and Clyde Barnhart in the seventh put the Pirates up 4–2 and knock Stan Coveleski out of the game.
 The Senators cut the lead to 4–3 in the bottom half when Nemo Leibold hit a leadoff double and scored on Sam Rice's single, but the Pirates got the run back in the eighth when Glenn Wright hit a leadoff double off Tom Zachary and scored on Stuffy McInnis's single.
 They added another run in the ninth on Wright's RBI single off Firpo Marberry with the run charged to Zachary.
 Vic Aldridge retired the Senators in order in the bottom half as the Pirates' 6–3 win forced a Game 6 in Pittsburgh.

+October 12, 1925 2:00 pm (ET) at Griffith Stadium in Washington, D.C.